Procedure No. 30.100

 In instances in which conditions do not warrant cancellations of classes or closing of the university in the evening but where conditions are anticipated to worsen overnight, the coordinator should attempt to contact all members of the group, as appropriate, by 5:00 a.m. of the day that the cancellation of classes or closing of the university may be necessary.
 The recommendation should be developed in a short time frame (within one half hour) to assure that the decision of the President can be relayed to local news affiliates prior to students and/or employees departing from home.

-When conditions during the day warrant the cancellation of evening classes a decision will attempt to be made by 4:00 p.m.
-This information will be relayed through E-Mail as well as to media per the communication plan.
+When conditions during the day warrant the cancellation of evening classes an attempt will be made to make a decision by 4 p.m.
+This information will be relayed through email as well as to media per the communication plan.

 In all cases where a decision is reached to cancel classes or close the university, the Associate Vice President for Finance and Administration will be consulted to determine if employees are to report to work.
 Additionally, the Associate Vice President for Finance and Administration will be responsible in every case for communicating to employees policies and procedures related to time and attendance and leave time.
 In instances when employees are not required to report to work, a determination will also need to be made on what employees, if any, will be needed to deal with the emergency and to provide essential services to the university and students.
 These employees will be termed "essential employees" and will be required to report to work.
 Essential employees will be notified by their immediate supervisor that they are required to report to work.